 Prudhomme is credited with popularizing Cajun-style cooking in America.
 In 1979 he launched his own New Orleans restaurant K-Pauls Louisiana Kitchen, where one of his signature dishes was, and still is, blackened locally-sourced drumfish.
 He serves it with vegetables and mashed potatoes.

-- The first thing to know about blackening fish, chicken or anything, is that it creates a lot of heat and smoke.
+The most important thing to know about making blackened fish is that it creates a lot of heat and smoke.
 An outdoor grill is ideal.
-But if you’re cooking indoors, be sure to use a cast iron skillet and set your exhaust fan to high.
-Some coated pans are not safe to use at high temperatures.
+If you’re cooking indoors, be sure to use a cast iron skillet and turn your exhaust fan to the highest setting.
+Be careful if you are using a non-stick pan, some coated pans are not safe to use at high temperatures.
 Cast iron is a great choice for high heat cooking.

 - Brush the fish with oil or melted butter and sprinkle on the blackening spices: paprika, brown sugar, oregano, garlic powder, salt, cumin and cayenne.

-- Heat up your grill Cast Iron Skillet.
+- Heat up your Cast Iron Skilletover high heat – on the grill or on the stovetop.
 Get it nice and hot.
 Then add the fish and sear it.
-It will only take 2-3 minutes per side to cook through. .
+It will only take 2-3 minutes per side to cook through.

-Garnish with cilantro and a squeeze of fresh lime juice.
-Enjoy!
+- Garnish each taco with cilantro and a squeeze of fresh lime juice.

-If you have time, you may want to try making these with homemade corn tortillas!
+If you have time, you may want to try making these fish tacos with homemade corn tortillas!

 Here’s the recipe for blackened fish tacos.
 If you try this recipe I hope you’ll come back to leave a star rating and a comment.
 I’d love to know what you think!Print